quachpas/cap_flashcards/README.md

 #### Windows
 Install `python3` ([Installation guide](https://docs.python.org/3/using/windows.html)) and `inkscape` ([Installation guide](https://wiki.inkscape.org/wiki/index.php/Installing_Inkscape#Installing_on_a_Windows_system)).

-Optional : You can install `latexmk` through MikTex on Windows.
-If MikTex is not already installed, please follow this [link](https://miktex.org/download). `latemxk` needs Perl, you can install [Strawberry Perl](http://strawberryperl.com/).

 > It hasn't been tested yet.

 #### macOS
 MacOS comes with Python 2.7 pre-installed.
 Since this script has been tested on Python 3, please update your version of Python if it's already not up-to-date.
 You can find an installation guide here : [MacPython](https://docs.python.org/3/using/mac.html).

 Inkscape is used to include `.svg` files.
 Here is an installation guide, and a faq : [installation guide and faq](https://wiki.inkscape.org/wiki/index.php/Installing_Inkscape#Installing_on_a_Mac).

-Optional : `latexmk` is probably already installed.
-If not, follow instructions [here](https://miktex.org/howto/install-miktex-mac).

 > It hasn't been tested yet.